pbek/qownnotesapi/README.md

 ## Installation from git repository

-You may only want this if you don't want to use the Nextcloud / ownCloud stores!
+You may only want this if you don't want to use the Nextcloud / ownCloud store!

 Clone the app into your Nextcloud / ownCloud apps directory: